Vermilion, March 2008

 • Affluenza: The All-Consuming Epidemic (2001) by John de Graaf, David Wann and Thomas H. Naylor, ISBN 1-57675-199-6.

 These three Americans, author and film-maker De Graaf, environmental scientist Wann and economist Naylor, defined affluenza as ‘a painful, contagious, socially-transmitted condition of overload, debt, anxiety and waste resulting from the dogged pursuit of more,’ six years before James wrote his first book.
 Here’s their book on Wikipedia.
-Wann has followed up with two more books on sustainability, Simple Prosperity and The New Normal.
+Wann has followed up with two further books on sustainability, Simple Prosperity and The New Normal, and more.

 • Affluenza: when too much is never enough (2005) by Clive Hamilton and Richard Denniss.
 Allen & Unwin, ISBN 1-74114-671-2.
 The book on wikipedia.